joaluba/CWUNET/README.md

 This repository contains the code for the neural acoustic matching approach presented in the paper:
 "Conditioned Wave-U-Net for Acoustic Matching of Speech in Shared XR Environments".

-Problem formulation:
+**Problem formulation:**

-The goal of our approach is to modify the properties of the \textit{content} speech signal $s_1r_1$ so that it sounds as if it originated from the acoustic space characterized by the \textit{style} speech signal $s_2r_2$, i.e. to estimate the reverberant \textit{target} signal $s_1r_2$, given two input signals $s_1r_1$ and $s_2r_2$.
+The goal of our approach is to modify the properties of the *content* speech signal $s_1r_1$ so that it sounds as if it originated from the acoustic space characterized by the *style* speech signal $s_2r_2$, i.e. to estimate the reverberant *target* signal $s_1r_2$, given two input signals $s_1r_1$ and $s_2r_2$.

-Generating synthetic impulse responses:
+**Generating a database of synthetic impulse responses:**

 Our dataset contains speech convolved with synthetically generated RIRs.
-The procedure to generate RIR is availble in the notebooks rir_dataset_1.ipynb.
+The procedure to generate RIR is availble in the notebooks `rir_dataset_1.ipynb`.
 We generate one mono RIR per randomly generated shoebox room using a fixed source-receiver distance.
 We use MASP python package for RIR synthesis.

-Generating metadata for training:
+**Generating metadata for training:**

 We do not convolve speech samples with RIRs prior to training.
 This is done during training - this way we can use the same data to generate various pairs of content and style speech.
 Before training, we generate a csv file with list of such pairs.
 It is is used by the dataloader.
-The generation of the metadata for training is available in the notebook dataset_prepare_metadata_1.ipynb.
-An example of the metadata file is available in dataset-metadata/nonoise_48khz_guestxr_pilot.csv.
+The generation of the metadata for training is available in the notebook `dataset_prepare_metadata_1.ipynb`.
+An example of the metadata file is available in `dataset-metadata/nonoise_48khz_guestxr_pilot.csv`.

-Dataset class:
+**Dataset class:**

 The Dataset class (src/dataset.py) uses the list of predefined combinations of speech and RIRs.
 It loads the speech and RIR signals, randomly cuts the non-silent speech excerpts and convolves speech with RIRs.
 A datapoint loader outputs content speech, style speech, target speech and anechoic speech signals.

-Models:
+**Models:**

 Our approach constists of two main networks: the condition generation network and the conditioned encoder-decoder network.
-In the paper we use Reverb Encoder from FINS[1] as the condition generation network and the Wave-U-Net with FiLM layers as the conditioned encoder-decoder network.
-Model definitions are provided in the file src/models.py.
+In the paper we use Reverb Encoder from FINS [1] as the condition generation network and the Wave-U-Net with FiLM layers as the conditioned encoder-decoder network.
+Model definitions are provided in the file `src/models.py`.

-Training:
+**Training:**

-The trainer class is initialized with a yaml config file (config/basic.yaml).
+The trainer class is initialized with a yaml config file (`config/basic.yaml`).
 We use standard supervised training scheme.
-The training procedure is available in the file src/trainer.py.
-To run training experiments with various parameter combinations, we use the file src/runexp.py.
+The training procedure is available in the file `src/trainer.py`.
+To run training experiments with various parameter combinations, we use the file `src/runexp.py`.

-Evaluation: